8 days / 7 nights

 This afternoon you have an interactive experience in the highlands of Boquete.
 Sr. Tito´s Finca La Milagrosa in the Jaramillo region is one of the most respected and 100% organic coffee producers in the country.
 This small farm is not meant for large productions, and Mr. Tito's specialty coffee is only destined for exportation to Europe and the United States.
 When Mr. Tito took over this farm from his father 30 years ago, he started without any machines or even coffee plants, and produced his first roasting machines with used pieces of his old Mitsubishi car, and even some computer pieces!
 Drop back to your hotel mid-late afternoon.

 Night at LA CASA DE LA ABUELA (BLD)

 Day 5 Waterfall Nature Walk - Continental Divide - Bocas del Toro

-Around midday enjoy a lunch at a local restaurant in Boquete before you continue on a approx. 3.5 hour drive to Almirante, Bocas del Toro.
-Enroute across the Continental Divide, you stop at Fortuna Dam.
-You will be crossing the Palo Seco protected area that serves as buffer zone to La Amistad International Park.
+Around midday enjoy lunch at a local restaurant in Boquete before you continue on an approx. 3.5 hour drive to Almirante, Bocas del Toro.
+En route across the Continental Divide, you stop at Fortuna Dam.
+You will be crossing the Palo Seco protected area that serves as a buffer zone to La Amistad International Park.
 The transition from the cloud forests to the coral reefs of Bocas del Toro in the Caribbean Sea will be impressive.
-In Almirante you are met by your boat and transferred to Isla Colon.
+In Almirante, you are met by your boat and transferred to Isla Colon.
 You have ample time to enjoy the hammocks on the upstairs deck or mingle with the locals in the small friendly town.